 Helping improve programs for homeless veterans.
 In 2012, I introduced and passed into law the bipartisan Helping Our Homeless Veterans Act to improve programs for homeless veterans—particularly those living in rural areas—to make sure they receive housing and support services to help them get back on their feet.
 This legislation encourages partnerships between the VA and community providers, building on local expertise to ensure that no veteran slips through the cracks.

 - Addressing the needs of female veterans.
 I introduced the Newborn Care Improvement Act, bipartisan legislation to increase the number of days that veterans who give birth may receive health insurance for their newborns.
-Previously, a veteran had to find outside health care for their child within seven days of birth or the baby will not have health insurance.
+Previously, a veteran had to find outside health care for their child within seven days of birth or the baby would not have health insurance.
 A provision based on this legislation that became law in January 2021 allows patients who receive a doctor’s permission to receive care beyond seven days.
 I cosponsored the Deborah Sampson Act, comprehensive legislation that addresses the gender-specific challenges female veterans face.
 The legislation ensures that the VA is providing the resources necessary to help eliminate barriers women encounter when accessing the care and services they have earned.
 The bill was signed into law in January 2021.
-The Honoring Our PACT Act, which was signed into law in 2022, now allows veterans who have been exposed to toxins to receive treatment for their breast cancer, which followed my October 2021 letter to the Defense Department raising concerns about increased breast cancer risks from toxic exposure.
+The Honoring Our PACT Act, which was signed into law in 2022, now allows veterans who have been exposed to toxins to receive treatment for their breast cancer, following the concerns I raised directly with the Defense Department about increased breast cancer risks from toxic exposure.